CMPSC403-AlleghenyCollege-Fall2021/course_information/README.md

 #### Class Activities

 All students are required to actively participate during all of the class sessions.
-During nearly all class sessions, you will be required to complete and submit class exercises (individually and in teams).
+During nearly all class sessions, you will be required to complete and submit class activities (individually and in teams).

 #### Presentations